In Plato’s Republic, protagonist Socrates takes the Delphic aphorism “Know Thyself” as his personal motto.

 For this, you can use my Tech Wealth Rule No. 5: Target Stocks That Can Double Your Money.
 These are companies that are growing earnings at high rates, but that also have the ability to sustain their operations and reward investors with cash.

-If you value both growth and income, keep an eye out for stocks like Honeywell International Inc. (NYSE: HON), which we talked about on May 24.
-This is a stock that offers double-digit earnings growth along with a 2% yield.
-For the past three years, dividend growth has averaged 12%.
+If you value both growth and income, keep an eye out for stocks like Honeywell International Inc. (HON), which we talked about on June 11.
+This is a stock that offers double-digit earnings growth along with a 2% yield and a history of dividend increases.

 Tech Investor Personality No. 3: The Power Player